dirkwhoffmann/vAmiga/docs/_sources/Overview/About.md.txt

 ## Licensing

 vAmiga is open-source and published under the terms of the GNU General Public License.
-The CPU core has been re-licensed recently, it is now published under the terms of the MIT license, allowing much broader use.
+The CPU core has been re-licensed recently.
+It is now published under the terms of the MIT license, allowing much broader use.
 Please refer to the Moira project for more details about this topic.

 To run the emulator, a Kickstart ROM is required.
 Please note that the original Amiga ROMs cannot be shipped with the emulator as they are the intellectual property of Cloanto™.
 By purchasing a license of Amiga Forever™ you can acquire legal Kickstart ROMs and use them in vAmiga.